-At the end of Q2 there were 5 open cases actively under investigation in accordance with stage 2 of the procedures, including the monitored referral which is a reopened case.
-All cases have appropriate extensions in place for investigation.
+At the end of Q3 there were 2 open cases actively under investigation in accordance with stage 2 of the procedures.
+Both cases have appropriate extensions in place for investigation.
+1 case was closed in the quarter on the 30th December 2022